Farmer sparks Reds comeback for 6-5 win over Cardinals

-CINCINNATI (AP) — Tyler Stephenson drove in Kyle Farmer with a tiebreaking sacrifice fly in the eighth inning, rallying the Cincinnati Reds to a 6-5 win over the St. Louis Cardinals on Friday night.
+CINCINNATI (AP) — Tyler Stephenson hit a tiebreaking sacrifice fly in the eighth inning, rallying the Cincinnati Reds to a 6-5 win over the St. Louis Cardinals on Friday night.

-Farmer, who also homered, led off the eighth with a single to left for his third hit of the game, and was safe at second on a throwing error by pitcher Giovanny Gallegos (5-3) on pinch-hitter Tucker Barnhart’s potential double-play ball.
+Kyle Farmer, who also homered, led off the eighth with a single for his third hit of the game.
+He was safe at second on a throwing error by Giovanny Gallegos (5-3) on pinch-hitter Tucker Barnhart’s potential double-play ball.

 One out later, Jesse Winker walked to load the bases ahead of Stephenson.

+“Early in the season I was hitting the ball hard but didn’t have anything to show for it,” Farmer said.
+“Now I’m starting to get some hits.”

+“I’m happy for Farm,” manager David Bell said.
+“He had a great night.
+He’s such a huge part of our team in every way.”

-Joey Votto also had three hits for the Reds, who shook off home long home runs by Paul Goldschmidt and Harrison Bader to maintain their hold on second place in the NL Central.
+Joey Votto also had three hits for the Reds, who shook off long home runs by Paul Goldschmidt and Harrison Bader to maintain their hold on second place in the NL Central.

+“I know the situation,” Stephenson said.
+“I don’t try to do too much.I tried to get a pitch up to get in the air.
+I would have been fine striking out, just so I didn’t hit into a double play.
+I wanted to give Joey a chance.”

 St. Louis had won five of its last six games.
 The win was just Cincinnati’s second in seven games on the nine-game homestand.

-Andrew Knizner’s two-run single was one of four straight hits delivered by the bottom of the St. Louis batting order during a sixth-inning three-run Cardinal rally.
+Andrew Knizner’s two-run single was one of four straight hits delivered by the bottom of the St. Louis batting order during a sixth-inning three-run rally. that made it 5-3.

+“There was no panic in the dugout when we fell behind,” Farmer said.
+“I don’t think anyone looks at the scoreboard, honestly.
+We just go about out business.”

 Votto’s third hit and second double helped the Reds tie the game in the seventh.
 Eugenio Suárez drove in one run with a double down the left-field line.
 Votto scored the tying run on a wild pitch before Dylan Carlson threw out Suárez trying to score on Aristides Aquino’s fly ball to right.

+“A lot of moving parts in that game,” St. Louis manager Mike Shildt said.
+“We had the bases loaded and nobody out and guys on first and second with nobody out and couldn’t cash in.”

 Right-hander Brad Brach (1-1) pitched a perfect eighth.
-Right-hander Heath Hembree earned his first save, striking out the side in the ninth, including pinch-hitting Adam Waiwright for the final out.
+Right-hander Heath Hembree earned his first save, striking out the side in the ninth, including pinch-hitting pitcher Adam Wainwright for the final out.
+Wainwright batted because Yadier Molina had a stiff neck.

-Goldschmidt launched a booming fly ball that sailed five rows deep into the second level in left-center field in the first against Tyler Mahle.
-Bader unleashed a vicious line drive that banged off the ribbon board on the façade of the second deck in left field in the second.
+Goldschmidt launched a booming flyball that sailed five rows deep into the second level in left-center field in the first against Tyler Mahle.
+Bader hit a line drive that banged off the ribbon board on the façade of the second deck in left field in the second.

 Mahle lasted five innings, allowing five hits and two runs with four walks and five strikeouts before being victimized by a second straight blown save.
 He hasn’t won in six starts since June 16.